yuelululu/KERNEL/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.